norman/friendly_id/Guide.md

     ./script/plugin install git://github.com/norman/friendly_id.git

 However, installing as a gem offers simpler version control than plugin installation.
 Whenever possible, install as a gem instead.
-Plugin support will probably be removed in version 3.0.
+Plugin support may eventually be removed in a future version.

 ### Setup